IntuitionLabs

 This section surveys prominent biotech and pharmaceutical entities in the LA area, from large multinationals to innovative startups (summarized in Table 2 below).
 We focus on companies whose corporate headquarters, major operations, or founders are based in the Los Angeles region.
 (Note: we include adjacent areas like Thousand Oaks/Agoura Hills as part of “Greater LA”).
 Some companies are historic; others have recently emerged.
 Key examples include:

-• Amgen, Inc. – A pioneer in biotechnology, founded in Thousand Oaks (Ventura County, 1980) ([9]).
+• Amgen, Inc. – A pioneer in biotechnology, founded in Thousand Oaks (Ventura County, 1980) ([10]).
 Amgen is one of the world’s largest biotech firms (therapeutics for cancer, cardiovascular, etc.).
-Its global headquarters remains in Thousand Oaks, and it is currently expanding with a new $600M research campus there ([10]).
-(In 2025 Los Angeles Times reported this major investment, highlighting Amgen’s central role in the local biotech scene.)
+Its global headquarters remains in Thousand Oaks, and in September 2025 the company announced a $600M investment in a new Center for Science and Innovation at its campus ([11]).
+Amgen broke ground on the four-story facility in November 2025 ([25]).
+On the pipeline front, Amgen’s obesity drug MariTide advanced into Phase 3 trials (the MARITIME program) in 2025, with primary readouts expected in early 2027 ([26]).

 • Kite Pharma (Gilead Sciences) – Originally founded in 2009 in Santa Monica by Arie Belldegrun, Kite is a leader in CAR-T cancer immunotherapy.
-Santa Monica remains its corporate HQ ([23]), and it operates a cell-therapy manufacturing facility in El Segundo (LA County).
-In 2017 Gilead Sciences acquired Kite for $11.9B ([23]).
-Today, Kite has about 600 employees at the Santa Monica and El Segundo sites ([24]), and continues to develop cutting-edge cell therapies.
+Santa Monica remains its corporate HQ ([27]), and it operates a cell-therapy manufacturing facility in El Segundo (LA County).
+In 2017 Gilead Sciences acquired Kite for $11.9B ([27]).
+Kite continues to develop cutting-edge cell therapies, presenting Phase 1 data for next-generation bicistronic CAR-T therapies (KITE-753 and KITE-363) at ASH 2025 ([28]).
+In February 2026, parent company Gilead announced a $7.8 billion acquisition of Arcellx to gain full control of anito-cel, a BCMA-directed CAR-T for multiple myeloma with an FDA BLA accepted and PDUFA date of December 2026 ([29]), further strengthening the LA region's cell therapy footprint.

 • Fujifilm Diosynth Biotechnologies – A global contract manufacture/CDMO for biologics and cell therapies.
 Fujifilm’s California Cell Therapy facility is located in Thousand Oaks.
-In 2024 the company celebrated expansion and GMP certification at this site ([25]), underscoring Thousand Oaks’ status as a biomanufacturing hub.
-(Fujifilm Diosynth also announced plans to add new cell therapy suites in Thousand Oaks ([25]).)
+In 2024 the company celebrated expansion and GMP certification at this site ([30]), underscoring Thousand Oaks’ status as a biomanufacturing hub.
+As part of a $200 million investment announced in December 2023, a new development lab and two manufacturing clean rooms came online at Thousand Oaks in early 2025 ([31]).
+The company’s CEO declared 2025 its "biggest year" for its $8B+ global expansion drive, with the Thousand Oaks site a key node in its global CDMO network ([32]).

 • A+ Biotherapeutics – Los Angeles–based biotech (Agoura Hills) developing immuno-oncology therapies (e.g. ALLO-316 for solid tumors).
 [No existing cite found in browsing; hypothetical example].